 In order to file for separation in the State of Florida, either you or your spouse must be a legal resident of the state for a minimum of 6 months or a member of the U.S. armed forces who is stationed in the state.

 Florida is a no-fault state that does not require a period of separation.
-You or your spouse must be able to allege and confirm that the bonds of matrimony are irretrievably broken and that you wish to be restored to the status of being single.
+You or your spouse must be able to allege and confirm that the bonds of matrimony are irretrievably broken and that you wish to be restored to the status of single.

 Starting the Process

-Once the petition is e-filed, it must be served upon the responding party.
+Once the petition is e-filed, it must be served to the responding party.
 The responding party has 20 days to file an answer.
 The division will then proceed in one of two basic directions, depending upon the response of the second party and the positions taken by each.

 What is a Contested divorce vs. Uncontested divorce?

 A contested division generally means that there are issues in dispute such as child custody, time sharing, child support, division of assets and alimony that need to be resolved.
 At the onset of the divorce, parties have a hard time agreeing on how to finalize these matters.
-Sometimes couples that do not have children, end up in a lengthy litigation over the division of property and spousal support.
+Sometimes couples that do not have children end up in a lengthy litigation over the division of property and spousal support.

 Often times couples think they are doing the right thing by negotiating their own agreements and although amicable resolutions are favored the parties should seek the advice of their counsel before making certain promises or concessions.